 Long answer.
 We decided to create the application because, although Windows Movie-Maker had similar tools, it did not support time-lapse video creation well for more demanding projects.
 WMM’s tools work, more or less, to create short time-lapse videos from a small number of images, but the program stalls at the image loading stage if you try to make a more extended project with thousands of images.
 Combining two image sequences with different fps rates is also is not supported by WMM (although it is possible with some non-obvious workarounds, which cause losses to the original image quality).
 Using our software, you can set up a video project of this kind in literally a few mouse clicks and start exporting the final time-lapse video almost immediately.
 As an additional bonus, we added a few cool effects like Miniature (Tilt Focus) and vignette.

 Please check the how to make a time lapse video introductory post for further information on this topic.

 All other program features work identically in all Time-Lapse Tool software editions.

-Click on Time-Lapse Tool logo at the bottom left corner to open the About window.
+Click on the ABOUT link on the title bar to open the About window.

 Click the Activate button.

 Paste your activation code (i.e.: XXXXXXXXXXXXXXXXXXXX) into the text box, then press the Activate button.